Grant Proposal Evaluation Criteria

 - Is the problem statement clear and well defined?

-- Does the literature review clearly identify what is known about the problem and identify gaps?
+- Does the literature review clearly identify what is known about the problem or the proposed innovation and identify gaps?

-- Is the question timely and address an identified gap in the literature/field?
+- Is the project timely and does it address a gap in the literature/field?

-- Are the methods appropriate for the project’s hypothesis/research question?
+- Are the methods clear (study design, participants, setting for the research/innovation)?

 - Does the project use ScholarRx/USMLE-Rx components?

-- Are the types of instruments or techniques planned for measurement detailed, with rationale for the instruments selected?
+- Are the types of instruments or techniques planned for measurement detailed, with rationale for selection?

 4. Anticipated outcomes/impact: